 Many people, both inside and outside of the country, regard Afghanistan as a land that is perpetually affected by war, terrorism and internecine strife.
 Yet Afghanistan is also a country with a remarkably rich heritage, including a fascinating array of ethnic and regional clothing traditions.
 Afghanistan is the home of more than fifty ethnic groups, and many of these have indeed their own styles of garments and textile decoration.
 The different traditions often reflect the position of the country, between Central Asia to the north, Iran and the Middle East to the west, and the Indian subcontinent to the east.
 For millennia the people of all these neighbouring lands have affected the history and the dress traditions of the people of Afghanistan, just as the people of Afghanistan have influenced the history and dress of the neighbouring lands.

-This digital exhibition is based on a gallery display at the Textile Research Centre, Leiden, called "Well Dressed Afghanistan".
+This online exhibition is based on a gallery display at the Textile Research Centre, Leiden, called "Well Dressed Afghanistan".
 The exhibition, open between 8 November 2010 and 23 March 2011, included over thirty outfits, plus other garments and accessories, for men, women and children.
 There was also an unusual outfit for buzkashi, the aggressive game of 'polo' played by Afghan men on horseback.
 In addition there was the opportunity to try on a chadari (burqa), the (in)famous Afghan veil for women.

 Also on display was a series of photographs taken by the Dutch photographer, Hans Stakelbeek, who between 2006 and 2010 frequently visited Afghanistan on behalf of the Dutch Ministry of Foreign Affairs.
 The organisation of the exhibition was supported by Dr Willem Vogelsang, former curator Southwest and Central Asia of the National Museum of Ethnology, Leiden, and between June 2008 and January 2011 working in Uruzgan, Southern Afghanistan, as cultural advisor to the Dutch forces stationed in the province.